 For more detailed information about Solid State drives read my file Install a Solid State Drive - SSD.

 The BIOS (or Basic Input/Output System) is, without getting too technical, the electronic traffic cop for your PC.
 It tells each component how (and when) to communicate with the other components.
 It also contains information for the PC to perform its power-on self test (POST).
 Flashing the BIOS involves downloading BIOS update software, either from the motherboard manufacturer or the PC manufacturer, then running it on your PC.
 This update software replaces the firmware on the BIOS chip with a newer version.
 Never download BIOS software (or any other kind of driver software) from any place on the internet except the original PC manufacturer's site.
 (If there is an approved update available, they will have it.)
 And when downloading, be certain that the update is for your particular model PC.
-It is a good idea to allow the PC manufacturer's site to install software on your PC that will scan the PC to determine its exact model (If available).
-That way you know for sure that the any update you may install has been created for your exact PC.
 The only reason to update or flash the BIOS is to add support for new technologies that the hardware is able to support.
 If that is possible then the PC manufacturer's support website will have that information available for you to read along with software for you to download.
 (For instance, outdated BIOS firmware may be preventing an Operating System Update, such as an update to Windows 10.)